serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 Remember that we are editing in-memory.
 There is no service call involved here.
 So, grid is displaying whatever entity is sent back to it from the dialog.

-When you click the save button, dialog builds an entity like this:
+When you click the save button, dialog builds an entity to save like this:

 ```json
 {